CodingTrain/thecodingtrain.com/content/pages/guides/maintain-website-guide.md

    - For p5js and Processing projects, make sure the GitHub links take the user to the correct challenge directory at the [CodingTrain/Coding-Challenges](https://github.com/CodingTrain/Coding-Challenges/) repo.
 4. Add thumbnail images for code examples.
    - Each code example has an "image" property that should contain the file name of a screenshot of the running project.
 That image file is stored in the "images" directory within the challenge directory.
+   - If the index image is appropriate for the code example image, you can omit adding an additional code image as the index image is automatically used if there is no code image.

 ![screenshot of a page that includes an image for each code example](https://user-images.githubusercontent.com/28508947/172743770-78675db5-7816-43bb-b550-ea05002189ab.png)